-The Donkey Ear plant is a slow-growing, rich-looking plant that can reach maturity in six years and it will be 12 to 18 inches tall by then.
+The Donkey Ear plant of the Crassulaceae family is a slow-growing, rich-looking plant that can reach maturity in six years and it will be 12 to 18 inches tall by then.
 The plant has bronze-green, maroon-splotched leaves that are coated with white wax.

-This Donkey Ear plant is a Kalachoe species, also known as the palm beachbells.
+This Donkey Ear plant is a Kalanchoe species, also known as the palm beachbells.
 Keep reading this article, as it will assist you to become an expert in parenting this stunning plant.

 - What Is Donkey Ear Plant?